lambdageek/mono-website/docs/advanced/runtime/docs/gsharedvt.md

 a signature with concrete types, i.e.: `return_t<int> (1)`.
 If the callee is also a normal method, then there is no further work needed.
-However, if the callee is a gsharedvt method, then we have to transition between the signature used by the caller (int (int) in this case), and the signature used by the callee .
+However, if the callee is a gsharedvt method, then we have to transition between the signature used by the caller (`int (int)` in this case), and the signature used by the callee .
 This process is very low level and architecture specific.

-It typically involves reordering values in registers, stack slots etc. It is done by a trampoline called the gsharedvt trampoline.
+It typically involves reordering values in registers, stack slots etc. It is done by a trampoline called the *gsharedvt trampoline*.
 The trampoline receives a pointer to an info structure which describes the calling convention used by the caller and the callee, and the steps needed to transition between the two.
 The info structure is not passed by the caller, so we use another trampoline to pass